DengLab-KI/cscore/README.md

 (With the C-scoring), → the following (aimed) results:

 We dissected the transcriptional responses in each placental cell type, identifying the **shared responses in O-A and O-L as common obesity responses** and **divergent responses in O-A or O-L groups as responses associated with (or modulated by) fetal overgrowth.**

+Here, for the C-score:

+- The $C_{OA}$ and $C_{OL}$  pairwise differential gene expression test: NB regression model was used with the formula “~ 1 + group + sex + log_number_of_genes” on raw counts.

+    We performed differential expression analyses using a wald test with a negative binomial regression model was used with the formula “~ 1 + group + sex + log_number_of_genes” on raw counts.
+By default, in FindMarkers function in Seurat, genes with more than one count in at least 1% of cells were considered.
+This rendered 6,000 to 7,000 genes to be analyzed.
+FDR was controlled with Benjamini-Hochberg procedure.

+- The $C_{OA}$ and $C_{OL}$ gene set enrichment test

+    GSEA based on fold changes,  FDR was controlled with Benjamini-Hochberg procedure.

 ### Results